porthunt/infra-challenge/README.md

 The objective of this assessment was to deploy a REST API that could retrieve transactions from a DynamoDB table.

 ## Architecture
 The `terraform/` directory hosts all the resources that are used.
-I decided to keep the `playground` directory, since I didn't want to create multiple AWS accounts and manage three environments (dev/qa/prod).
+I decided to keep the `playground` directory, since I didn't think it would be useful to create three AWS accounts for each environment (dev/qa/prod).

 The lambda functions are zipped and deployed to S3.
 All of them share the same zip file (more on this later).